Monochrome monitor: CRT Design

 An open Schneider MM12 from 1988.
 It uses a GoldStar Type 310KGLA amber tube.

-The most common technology for monochrome monitors was the CRT, although, e.g., plasma displays, were also used.
+The most common technology for monochrome monitors was the CRT, although other technologies, e.g., plasma displays, were also used.

 Unlike color monitors, which display text and graphics in multiple colors through the use of alternating-intensity red, green, and blue phosphors, monochrome monitors have only one color of phosphor (mono means "one", and chrome means "color").
 All text and graphics are displayed in that color.
 Some monitors have the ability to vary the brightness of individual pixels, thereby creating the illusion of depth and color, exactly like a black-and-white television.

 Typically, only a limited set of brightness levels was provided to save display memory which was very expensive in the '70s and '80s.
 Either normal/bright or normal/dim (1 bit) per character as in the VT100 or black, dark gray, light gray, white (2bit) per pixel like the NeXT MegaPixel Display.

 Monochrome monitors are commonly available in three colors: if the P1 phosphor is used, the screen is green monochrome.
 If the P3 phosphor is used, the screen is amber monochrome.
 If the P4 phosphor is used, the screen is white monochrome (known as "page white"); this is the same phosphor as used in early television sets.

 Amber screens were considered more ergonomic as they reduced eye strain, following the same principle as modern blue light filters (visual comfort filters), which limit the most energetic wavelengths (blue) that cause eye fatigue and give screens a more amber tint.
 Although they may improve comfort during prolonged use, there is no definitive evidence that these filters protect against long-term retinal damage.